 Signed into law by Governor Lamont in June 2021 and effective as of July 2021, Senate Bill 1201, "Responsible and Equitable Regulation of Adult-Use Cannabis Act" ("Adult Use Act") legalized cannabis for adults 21 and older, implemented a regulated system of licensed cultivators, manufacturers, retailers, and delivery services, and expunged thousands of past records.
 The first adult-use sales in the State began in January 2023.
+Effective January 2025, a new state law requires that hemp having between half a milligram and 5 milligrams of THC be sold only by companies licensed to sell marijuana.

 The Adult Use Act established a limited licensing process for specific license types, including cultivation, micro-cultivation, product manufacturing, food and beverage manufacturing, product packaging, transportation, delivery, and retail.
 It also established licensing priority and other benefits for Social Equity Applicants, which are defined as businesses that are at least 65% owned and controlled by an individual or individuals who meet certain residency and income requirements.
-The Adult Use Act created a cannabis cultivation license for Social

-Equity Applicants who locate the cultivation facility in one of the designated areas of the State disproportionately affected by cannabis prohibition.
+The Adult Use Act created a cannabis cultivation license for Social Equity Applicants who locate the cultivation facility in one of the designated areas of the State disproportionately affected by cannabis prohibition.
 This license is known as a Section 149 Cultivator license.